ThatsVie/atlas-web_front_end/developer_tools/README.md

 Determine the source file of the CSS property for an element using Developer Tools.

+**Steps:**

-Steps involve selecting the h2 tag with the text "ABOUT" and inspecting its margin-bottom property in the 'Computed' tab of Developer Tools to identify the source CSS file.
+Select the h2 tag with the text "ABOUT" and inspect its margin-bottom property in the 'Computed' tab of Developer Tools to identify the source CSS file.

 Documented in `6-declaration_file`

+### Task 7: Counting Click Event Listeners

+Determine the number of times click events are referenced in the JavaScript files of the website.

+**Steps:**

+Access Developer tools

+Go to the 'Sources' tab where the site’s files are listed.

+Search through JavaScript files for instances of click event references using the search functionality (Ctrl+F)

+Count each occurrence where a click event is added to elements

+The result is documented in `7-number_of_listeners~